OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

 Use Cases
 ---------

-So far we have configured and deployed the TF framework on to as a CNI for a Kubernetes cluster.
+So far we have configured and deployed the OpenSDN framework on to as a CNI for a Kubernetes cluster.
 The rest of this guide will walk you through a few common scenarios around networking that you can encounter when developing and operating an application that runs on Kubernetes.
 For the purpose of demonstration, we will be using a very simple, light-weight and well documented mock application called `yelb`.
 Further details on its working and internal architecture can be found [here](https://github.com/mreferre/yelb#yelb-architecture).
 It essentially comprises of four components: `yelb-ui` the frontend UI, `yelb-appserver`, `yelb-db` postgres backend database and `yelb-cache` redis cache server.

     #Switch to Target Node 1 (Master Node) and make sure you have